3mdeb/news-and-ideas/_posts/2018-08-04-pfsense-as-hvm-on-pc-engines-apu2.md

 0000:02:00.0
 ```

-`xl` allows assigning devices even if IOMMU is not present, but it will issue
+`xl` allows assigning devices even if IOMMU is not present, but it will issue an
 error during VM creation.

 # Xen pfsense.cfg